zitouni/oai-cn5g-fed/docs/CONFIGURATION.md

   interface_name: <n6_interface_name>
 ```

-The description of the N3, N4 and N6 interfaces of UPF are as follows:
+The description of the N3, N4 and N6 interfaces of UPF is as follows:

 | Name              | Type   | Description                                  | Allowed values                      | Default value |
 |:------------------|:-------|:---------------------------------------------|:------------------------------------|:--------------|